brombal/stylix-docs/markdown/creating-plugins.md

     Plugins for this phase are invoked when Stylix is ready to output a style object as CSS.
 The final result of all the `processStyles` plugins will be output as CSS.

-    Plugin functions will receive 2 parameters: the current Stylix context object, and a freshly-cloned style object.
-The function must return a style object—either the same object from the second parameter, or a new style object.

-    Depending on the **plugin order** (see below), the style object parameter may still contain the user's original values, including nested styles, media query arrays, or theme functions.
-The plugin function's returned style object can retain these values if subsequent plugins will process them.
-If your plugin is ordered after the built-in plugins that process these types of complex values, you must not add additional complex values to the style object.

 - **plugin**

   This is the function that will be invoked at the given phase.
 Depending on the plugin's **type**, the function's parameters and return values vary:

   - Plugin functions for the **initialize** phase will receive the current [Stylix context object](/api/useStylixContext), which it can modify as necessary, and should not return anything.

-  - Plugin functions for the **preprocessStyles** and **processStyles** will receive 2 parameters: the current Stylix context object, and a freshly-cloned style object.
+  - Plugin functions for the **preprocessStyles** and **processStyles** will receive 2 parameters: the current Stylix context object, and a clone of the current style object.
 The function must return a style object—either the same object as the second parameter, or a new style object.
+The return value from each plugin function is cloned and passed to the next plugin in that phase.

 - **before**, **after**, **atIndex**